IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ### What are my options to configure notifications?
 {: #notifications-options}

-You can send notifications to Slack by using a Slack Webhook or use any Callback URL that you like.
+You can send notifications to Slack by configuring a Webhook in your Slack account, or send notifications to any public Callback URL you own.

-## Notifications related to ordering certificates
-{: #notifications-ordering-certificates}

-{{site.data.keyword.cloudcerts_short}} notifies you when a certificate that you order from {{site.data.keyword.cloudcerts_short}} is issued to you, or renewed successfully.
-You are also notified if your order fails, or a renewal fails.
-{: shortdesc}

 ## Setting up a Slack Webhook
 {: #setup-webhook}